youdianlong/structure-aware-3dcellseg/README.md

 This package was developed by Mr. Yuantang Miao(miaoyuantang@stumail.ysu.edu.cn).
 For any problem concerning the code, please feel free to contact Mr.Wang.

+This repository provides an initial version of the code.
+More implementation details and usage tutorials will be updated after publication.

 Structure-aware-3dcellseg was trained and tested on three datasets For ATAS